oduwsdl/TwitterLabels/README.md

   * 0 - "Violated Twitte Rules" label
 2. **voilationlabels_trump_2020-11-10.csv**: Tweets labeled for violating Twitter rules.
 3. **Extract_labels_mementos**: Contain data files and code to extract labels from old UI mementos in IA (used to plot the above visualization).

+## Temporal delta in Replay
+Analyzing new Twitter UI mementos for temporal violations.

+### Dataset
+1.

 ## Citing Project